martinrenner/KI-GUI/README.md

 ## ProjectList
 To create ProjectList component:
 1. Within the 'components' folder, create a subfolder titled 'Projects'.
-2. Inside the 'Projects' folder, establish another subfolder named 'ProjectsList'.
+2. Inside the 'Projects' folder, establish another subfolder named 'ProjectList'.
-3. Finally, within the 'ProjectsList' folder, create a file named 'ProjectList.tsx'.
+3. Finally, within the 'ProjectList' folder, create a file named 'ProjectList.tsx'.

 `useEffect()` is a React hook that lets you perform side effects in function components.
 Side effects can be anything that affects something outside the scope of the function being executed, like fetching data from an API, directly manipulating the DOM, etc.